rlugojr/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-Find the interval with the max average steps per day
+To identify the interval with the highest average steps per day, filter the data set to get the interval with the MAX meanSteps value.

 ```r